Readers

 Notes

-In general NaN is concidered a float and missing string information is better reflected by NoneType.
-Nevertheless one does find strings may be setted to NaN which is what this function deals with.
+In general NaN is considered a float and missing string information is better reflected by NoneType.
+Nevertheless one does find strings which are set to NaN which is what this function deals with.

 Parameters: